 I tried these for the first time a couple of months ago and they were a HUGE HIT!
 (And naturally gluten free!)
 Something about the honey and lime combo…..mmm mmm mmm!

-Update: The next 4 prep pictures were taken on 1/29/2012.
-(Original post only showed final product.)
-The reason they appear to have a pinkish tint is because I didn’t have any green enchilada sauce on hand so I substituted some Quick and Easy Blender Salsa.
-It was delish as well!
+(The reason the prep pictures appear to have a pinkish tint to them is because I didn’t have any green enchilada sauce on hand so I substituted some of my Quick and Easy Blender Salsa.
+It was delish as well!)

 For dessert Britta requested her new favorite cake….Red Velvet.
 I had never actually made a Red Velvet cake from scratch before…but I was more than willing to give it a try!